kunle123-ui/kunle/Smart-Contract.md

 **action filter**

-To respond to a particular action, you can structure your `apply` function as the following as the following.
+To respond to a particular action, you can structure your `apply` like so.
 This is normally used in conjuction with the code filter.
 ```base
 if (action == N(${action_name}) {
     //your handler to respond to a particular action